K3V1991/AdGuardDNS4Magisk-Default/README.md

 * 176.103.130.131

 ## Caution:
-It is not guaranteed to work on Cellular Networks on all Devices.
+It is not guaranteed to work on Cellular Networks on all Devices

 ## Requirements:
 Magisk installed (v17+)